nwidger/nintengo/README.md

 ## Support

-NROM (mapper 0) has been implemented, no other mappers are supported yet.

 Audio has not been implemented yet.

-Battern backed saves is not implemented yet.
+Battery backed saves is not implemented yet.

+### Mappers

+- NROM
+- MMC1
+- UNROM
+- CNROM
+- MMC3
+- ANROM
+- MMC2